“Trips” consolidates Google’s travel offerings

 - Google Ads unveils several fine-tuning controls for bidding strategies

 - Google Display & Video 360 adds more tools to streamline cross-screen TV buys

-- The big picture from Google Marketing Live: With multi-channel campaigns, Google aims to own the funnel
+- The big picture: With multi-channel campaigns, Google aims to own the funnel

 - Key takeaways for brands after Google Marketing Live 2019